MissAllSunday/Breeze/Readme.txt

     Members post short status updates on any wall.
 Other members can reply with comments.
 The editor supports BBC.

+  [ Action Bar ]

+    Every status and comment displays a compact action bar with inline buttons for likes, toggling the comment section, and deleting the post.
+Buttons are shown or hidden based on the member's permissions.

   [ Likes ]

     Any status or comment can be liked.
 Each member can only like a